NoaShivDTU/SocialDataTest/_posts/2025-03-18-welcome-to-jekyll.markdown

 </p>

 <p>
-Many of the locations have a spike in counts in 2020, which could be related to COVID-19, where families were forced to stay home and family crime worldwide saw an <a href="https://www.sciencedirect.com/science/article/pii/S2665910720300384">increase</a>.
+Many of the locations had a spike in counts in 2020, which could be related to COVID-19, where families were forced to stay home and family crime worldwide saw an <a href="https://www.sciencedirect.com/science/article/pii/S2665910720300384">increase</a>.
 In 2024 there is a significant decrease in the overlap of the crime reports, this could be due to several things, but most importantly according to <a href="https://www.sfchronicle.com/crime/article/san-francisco-2024-data-20020378.php">San Fransisco Chronicle</a> crime has dropped to a two-decade low in 2024.
 </p>

 <p>
-Overall there seems to be a geographical and time-pattern overlap between drug-related offences, alcohol-related incidents, and crimes against families and children, however, to draw any socio-economic conclusions or recommendations on bringing down these crime types, further analysis is necessary.
+Overall there seems to be a geographical and time-pattern overlap between drug-related offences, alcohol-related incidents, and crimes against families and children.
+However, to draw any socio-economic conclusions or recommendations on bringing down these crime types, further analysis is necessary.
 </p>